Omega Middle School Overview

 The 7th and 8th grade years involve rediscovering the scientific method to create winning and testable science projects.

 The creative arts are an integral part of our program.

 In the majority of the experiential thematic units, there is a form of art expression that is required.

 In addition, students go to a classic art class weekly to study sculpture, pottery, outdoor murals, 3D modeling, painting, modern art, book making and set design.
 Students also learn technique and the discipline required to create amazing forms of work.

 At the end of the year, students prepare for the Imagine performance.
-Through working alongside a talented artist in residence, students get the first-hand experience of the artist’s profession and craft.
-A large theatrical performance is the pinnacle of the year.
+Students work with the school’s Creative Coordinator to create a theatrical performance that is the pinnacle of the year.

 Middle school students also learn to play a variety of instruments: various percussion instruments (such as marimba), the ukulele, alto recorders and the drums.
 Through each of these instruments, they learn essential elements: tempo, meter, rhythm, melody, style, harmony, and key, as well as learning to read music.

 Students are then able to utilize these skills and apply to any instrument.
 Learn more about our music teacher Sue Ford.